Neural SLAM: Learning to Explore with External Memory

-At each time step, the agent receives a sensor reading of size $3\times5$, which is then fed into the network, along with the action it selected from the last time step.
-We train the network the same way as A3C \cite{mnih2016asynchronous} and deploy $16$ training processes purely on CPU, optimized with the ADAM optimizer \cite{Kingma2015} with shared statistics across all training processes, with a learning rate of $1e-4$.
+At each time step, the sensing information the agent receives of size $3\times5$ will be fed into the network, along with the action it selected from the last time step.
+We use A3C \cite{mnih2016asynchronous} as the backbone deep reinforment learning algorithm and deploy $16$ training processes purely on CPU, optimized with the ADAM optimizer \cite{Kingma2015} with shared statistics across all training processes, with a learning rate of $1e-4$.
 We also use a weight decay of $1e-4$ since we find this to be essential to stabilize training when combining external memory architectures with A3C.
-We set the rollout step $K$ to be $20$ and the maximum number of steps for each episode to be $750$.
+The rollout step $K$ is set to $20$ and the maximum number of steps for each episode is $750$.